zm00622/resources-for-learning-javascript/README.md

 # resources-for-learning-javascript

-This course has been revised to minimize the amount of time it takes to make you a hireable Front-End React JavaScript developer.
+This course has been revised to minimize the amount of time it takes to make you a hireable Front-End Developer.

 *****